 Egypt oilfields still open but companies on alert

-Egypt produces around 728,000 barrels of oil a day, about 0.9 percent of global output, and 60.9 billion cubic metres of gas, 1.8 percent of world supply.
+Egypt produces around 728,000 barrels of oil a day, about 0.9 percent of global output, and 60.9 billion cubic meters of gas, 1.8 percent of world supply.

 BP produces about 15 percent of that oil and over 30 percent of the gas along with its partners, which include Shell.